gesiscss/wikiwho_wrapper/README.md

 # wikiwho_wrapper

-A light/simple Python wrapper for the [WikiWho API](https://api.wikiwho.net/)
+A light/simple Python wrapper for the [WikiWho API](https://api.wikiwho.net/).

+The [WikiWho API](https://api.wikiwho.net/) provides the ownership of all wikipedia words (tokens) that have been written in Wikipedia (different languages supported).
+Apart from the original ownership you can track the history of each of the tokens, i.e. in which revisions (and editors) it was (re)inserted or removed.
+The API is based on the [WikiWho algorithm](https://github.com/wikiwho) (~95% acc.).

+Find full information and how to cite this work in [api.wikiwho.net](https://api.wikiwho.net/).

+# Installation

 Requires python >= 3.6

-# Installation

     pip install wikiwho_wrapper